Research

 Examining human impacts on imperiled populations

 Another aspect of my research is monitoring of abundant species that benefit from humans.
 Invasive and overly abundant species, for example, often were either introduced by humans or utilize modified landscapes.
-These species can be a major threat to biodiversity by direct competition or predation on native ecosystems, and cause billions in damages each year.
-Thus, my work seeks to evaluate management actions to control overly abundant (e.g., coyotes in Southeast; left) and invasive species (e.g., pigs and nutria) and examine how they adapt so well in new habitats.
-My future work also aims to understand how mesocarnivores are able to adapt to urban landscapes, particularly in terms of movement and novel diets.
+These species can be a major threat to biodiversity by direct competition or predation on native ecosystems and increase human-wildlife conflict.
+Thus, my work seeks to evaluate management actions that aim to control overly abundant (e.g., coyotes on the Outer Banks, North Carolina and white-tailed deer in Durham County).

 Davis AJ, Keiter DA, Kierepka EM, Slootmaker C, Piaggio AJ, Beasley JC, Pepin KM (2020) A comparison of cost and quality of three methods for estimating density for wild pig (Sus scrofa).
 Scientific Reports 10: 1-14.